Challenge Tour: Satellite tours

-One competitive level down from the Challenge Tour are four third-level developmental tours, the Alps Tour, the Pro Golf Tour, the PGA EuroPro Tour (ceased in 2022) and the Nordic Golf League, each of which is based in a different part of Europe.
+One competitive level down from the Challenge Tour are five third-level developmental tours, the Alps Tour, the Pro Golf Tour, the PGA EuroPro Tour (ceased in 2022; replaced by the Clutch Pro Tour and the Tartan Pro Tour) and the Nordic Golf League, each of which is based in a different part of Europe.
 These circuits are known as the satellite tours.
-Each season the top five players (not otherwise exempt) from the Order of Merit of each of these tours earn status on the Challenge Tour for the following season.
-The Challenge Tour also has an annual qualifying school.
+The top players not otherwise exempt (five each from the Alps, Pro Golf, and Nordic Golf League, three from the Clutch Tour, two from the Tartan Pro Tour) from the Order of Merit of each of these tours earn status on the Challenge Tour for the following season.
+The Challenge Tour also offers status to players competing in the European Tour Qualifying School, giving privileges to those who make the 72-hole cut at the final stage but fail to place in the top 20.

 In December 2022, it was announced that the Clutch Pro Tour and the Tartan Pro Tour would become official feeder tours to the Challenge Tour; in place of the now defunct PGA EuroPro Tour.
 The Tartan Pro Tour would offer Challenge Tour status to the leading player on the Order of Merit, whereas the Clutch Pro Tour would offer Challenge Tour status to the top two players on the Order of Merit.

-Schedule

-Challenge Tour Rankings winners

-The Challenge Tour Rankings have been calculated in Euros since 1999.
-Prior to that they were calculated in British pounds.
+In 2024, with inclusion into the OWGR, the Clutch Pro Tour increased the number of Challenge Tour cards to three, with the Tartan Pro Tour increasing the number of cards to two.
+In 2024, the China Tour offered a Challenge Tour card to the player second in the rankings.

+Players can also earn immediate access to the Challenge Tour for a three-win season on the Clutch Pro Tour, Tartan Pro Tour, Alps Tour, Pro Golf Tour and Nordic Golf League.

-Schedules by year
+Schedules

 Originally, the Challenge Tour events were held in Western Europe.
 In 1991, the five Safari Circuit events in Africa were added.
 Only the Kenya Open (until 2018) remained a regular event on the tour for more than a few years, although the Zambia Open returned to the tour between 2001 and 2004 as the first Sunshine Tour co-sanctioned event.
+In 2020, the tour re-entered into South Africa, again co-sanctioning events with the Sunshine Tour.
 Another African tournament, the Moroccan Golf Classic, was held from 2002 to 2010.
 The Challenge Tour featured tournaments co-sanctioned with the Tour de las Américas in Latin America from 2003 to 2011.

 In 2011, the tour added its first events in Asia, the Gujarat Kensville Challenge in India and the Kazakhstan Open.

-The table below summarises the development of the tour since 1999, which was the year that the euro became the currency of record for the tour.
-Individual tournaments have purses fixed in a mixture of British pounds, euro and U.S. dollars, so year on year changes in the total prize fund reflect exchange rate fluctuations as well as prize fund movements in constant currencies.
+In 2023, the tour re-expanded their schedule into India, playing two events co-sanctioned alongside the Professional Golf Tour of India.
+This came after the European Tour had entered into a partnership with the PGTI.